cantaloupe-project/cantaloupe/README.md

     # The server-side path that will be prefixed to the identifier in the
     # request URL.
     FilesystemResolver.path_prefix = /home/myself/images
-    # The server-side path or extension. that will be suffixed to the identifier
+    # The server-side path or extension that will be suffixed to the identifier
     # in the request URL.
     FilesystemResolver.path_suffix =